grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Percy's eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.

-*"Sylvia Percy...are you leaving me to die a second time?"* The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.
+*"Sylvia Percy...can you hear me?
+Are you really leaving me to die a second time?"* The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.

-Sylvia slowly reached a hand up to take the mic.
+Percy slowly reached a hand up to take the mic.
 She thumbed the transmitter. "...Owen? ...But how?"

 *"How?
 You mean: _how_ am I still alive?
 You _left_ me alive, remember?"* The radio went silent for a few seconds, then the transmission resumed. *"You _knew_ I was alive.
 You heard me banging on the hull, I'm sure of it.
-You left me on the sail of the _Prospect_, and you dove out from under me --- thinking there was no way I could survive.*
+You left me on the sail of the _Prospect_, and you dove out from under me --- thinking there was no way I could survive.
+Thinking that I wasn't worth the trouble of saving.*

 *"And I would have died in that storm, just as you expected.
 Probably within a matter of minutes --- except by sheer luck I washed aboard the deck of the _Grackle_...
 Unlike you, they opened the hatch when they heard banging."*

-Percy could hear Owen breathing heavily into the mic.
-She squeezed the mic in her hand.
+Percy could hear Owen breathing heavily into the mic for a moment.
+When the radio went silent, she squeezed the mic in her hand.
 "Owen, why didn't you just say something?
 Why didn't you raise us on the ship-to-ship earlier?
 We could have done something to get you off the _Grackle_."

 *"Get me _off_ the _Grackle_?
 The _Grackle_ was a blessing!
 When the hatch opened, I felt I was given a second chance.
 A chance I would use to clear the world of your callous ego, Sylvia, your selfish disregard.
 I made the _Grackle_ my tool.
 I'm the reason the _Grackle_ continued after you!
 I told them all about you: that your hold was full of weapons --- even after your delivery in Stilt City; that you were supplying rebels up and down the coast on this side of the ocean; that you were a crazy idealist who would stop at nothing to support the overthrow of Authority power; that you had a shipment of valuable metals aboard and would make for the fattest of prizes.
 I told them anything they needed to hear to keep them in pursuit."*